EY Financial Planning

 Ministerial Compensation Report

-Every year the NTC Board of Pension and Health Benefits sponsors a Retirement Benefits Seminar for all clergy.
+Every year the NTC Board of Pension and Health Benefits sponsors a Retirement Benefits Seminar for all clergy in November.
 Representatives from the Wespath as well as a local CPA are present to provide information on pensions, health insurance in retirement (OneExchange) and taxes.

 For questions, contact Shirley Miller at 972-526-5008.